-When we first started making bath bombs, one of our biggest challenges was getting the things to dry.
-Most of the time we simply had to leave them on the counter overnight, and hope they would be ready by morning.
-But once we started getting busier, we needed a way to make the bath bombs dry much faster.
+When you first start making bath bombs, one of the biggest challenges was getting them to dry.
+Most of the time you simply had to leave them on the counter overnight, and hope they would be ready by morning.
+But once you start getting busier, you need a way to make the bath bombs dry much faster.
 Below are a few different approaches you can take to help your bath bombs dry.

 1) Air Drying

 Ah, the old standard, air drying.
 This is typically the first method every bath bomber uses when starting out.
 It's easy, free, and reliable.
 This works particularly well if you're using clam shell molds for your bath bombs, as you can just leave them in the mold over night and in the morning have a nice round dry bath bomb.